VAK42/NCKH/ReadMe.md

 * **Binarization:** The `stressScore` (Originally 1-10) Was Converted To A Binary Classification Target ($y$).
     * `stressScore >= 4` $\rightarrow$ **High Stress (1)**
     * `stressScore < 4` $\rightarrow$ **Normal (0)**
-    * *Note:* This Threshold Creates The Class Imbalance Observed Later.

 ---